Skip to content

 specialist list|get|remove Inspect or remove persisted specialist definitions without forcing manual tree inspection; get reports stored launch config such as launch.prompt_mode and launch.env_records.

-profile list|get|set|remove Inspect, patch, or remove persisted easy profiles. get reports the source specialist plus the stored easy-profile launch defaults. set patches stored defaults without dropping unspecified fields. remove deletes the easy profile without removing the specialist it referenced.
+profile list|get|set|remove Inspect, patch, or remove persisted project profiles. get reports the source specialist plus the stored project-profile launch defaults. set patches stored defaults without dropping unspecified fields. remove deletes the project profile without removing the specialist it referenced.

 instance stop Stop one managed agent through the project-aware easy instance surface.

-instance list|get View existing managed-agent runtime state as project-local specialist instances. list and get also report the originating easy-profile identity when runtime-backed state makes it resolvable.
+instance list|get View existing managed-agent runtime state as project-local specialist instances. list and get also report the originating project-profile identity when runtime-backed state makes it resolvable.

-project easy specialist create notes:
+project specialist create notes:

 • --name and --tool are required.